scrapy/itemadapter/README.md

 providing a `dict`-like API to manipulate data for the object it wraps (which is modified in-place).

-Two additional methods are available:
+Some additional methods are available:

 `get_field_meta(field_name: str) -> MappingProxyType`